The Cheeky Monkey Media Blog

 The main purpose of this page is to have the prospective student click “Submit an Application.”
 Thus, the most prominent choice on this page needs to be this CTA.

 But, what about the other information that’s associated with this action?
 Extracurricular activities, scholarship opportunities, academic requirements, different programs, residences, and probably another twenty to thirty other factors.

 Would you want to have all of these options prominent on your “Submit an Application” page?

-Probably not, since each of the above-mentioned choices include a plethora of other information that isn’t immediately relevant to the main objective at hand, having the user submit an application.
+Probably not, since each of the above-mentioned choices includes a plethora of other information that isn’t immediately relevant to the main objective at hand, having the user submit an application.

 I’m not saying you can’t include links to this information, but before you do so, you need to consider whether or not including this information(the principle of disclosure) will enable the user to take the desired action for that page sooner.